 What is .samsung TLD

 The .samsung top-level domain is a branded, closed registry space reserved for the Samsung organization.
 As a corporate namespace, it is designed for controlled use rather than open public registration, and we track its footprint globally.
-In our index of .samsung domains and .samsung websites, we currently observe 4 active domains, with 2 resolving to live content.
-Operational signals are limited but clear: 2 domains publish DNS records across 1 country, indicating a focused deployment pattern.
-Recent churn is minimal, with 0 new registrations last week and 0 in November 2025 overall momentum last month.
+In our index of .samsung domains and .samsung websites, we currently observe active domains, with resolving to live content.
+Operational signals are limited but clear: domains publish DNS records across country, indicating a focused deployment pattern.
+Recent churn is minimal, with new registrations last week and overall momentum last month.
 These metrics help evaluate adoption, risk, and planned usage inside the brand’s ecosystem.
 Download .samsung domain datasets from webatla for deeper analysis.

 History and key features of .samsung TLD

 The .samsung TLD emerged from ICANN’s new gTLD program in the 2010s as a brand-controlled space, typically restricted to a single registrant and its affiliates.
 Key characteristics include limited delegation, centralized governance, and consistent naming conventions for internal and external resources.
-In our corpus of .samsung domains and .samsung websites, adoption remains intentionally modest: 4 active domains exist, 2 present live sites, and 2 publish DNS records.
-Geographic concentration is high, with usage observed in 1 country.
-Registration cadence is currently flat, with 0 new adds last week and 0 in November 2025 in the previous month.
+In our corpus of .samsung domains and .samsung websites, adoption remains intentionally modest: active domains exist, present live sites, and publish DNS records.
+Geographic concentration is high, with usage observed in country.
+Registration cadence is currently flat, with new adds last week and in the previous month.
 These patterns align with defensive and curated deployment common to brand TLDs.
 Access .samsung domain datasets from webatla today.

 Why and who choose the .samsung domain

 Organizations choosing the .samsung domain are typically Samsung business units and partners operating under controlled policies, prioritizing brand assurance, governance, and predictable user navigation.
-For stakeholders evaluating .samsung domains and .samsung websites, we note 4 active registrations, 2 live endpoints, and 2 configured DNS hosts concentrated in 1 country.
+For stakeholders evaluating .samsung domains and .samsung websites, we note active registrations, live endpoints, and configured DNS hosts concentrated in country.
 This compact footprint supports use cases such as corporate portals, campaign redirects, and secure, internally-referenced assets, where clarity and authenticity outweigh breadth.
-Growth indicators are quiet – 0 newly observed last week and 0 in November 2025 last month – suggesting a deliberate, low-frequency release schedule.
+Growth indicators are quiet – newly observed last week and last month – suggesting a deliberate, low-frequency release schedule.
 Analysts can benchmark this behavior against other brand TLDs to estimate risk exposure and portfolio strategy.
 Download the .samsung domain dataset from webatla.